alitskevich/codespace/libs/arrmatura/docs/manual.md

 ### Conditionals.

-With `if` attribute, an element(and its inner context) presents only if value of expression is truthy.
+With `If` attribute, an element(and its inner context) presents only if value of expression is truthy.

 ```html
 <div ...
 If="enabled">...</div>